merely-useful/py-rse/index.md

 Now that we have generated our package documentation, we need to host it online.
-A common option for Python projects is [Read The Docs][readthedocs],\index{Read The Docs (for Python documentation)}
+A common option for Python projects is [Read the Docs][readthedocs],\index{Read the Docs (for Python documentation)}
 which is a community-supported site that hosts software documentation free of charge.

-Just as continuous integration systems automatically re-test things (Section \@ref(testing-ci)), Read The Docs integrates with GitHub so that documentation is automatically re-built every time updates are pushed to the project's GitHub repository.\index{continuous integration!for documentation}
+Just as continuous integration systems automatically re-test things (Section \@ref(testing-ci)), Read the Docs integrates with GitHub so that documentation is automatically re-built every time updates are pushed to the project's GitHub repository.\index{continuous integration!for documentation}
-If we register for Read The Docs with our GitHub account, we can login at the Read The Docs website and import a project from our GitHub repository.
+If we register for Read the Docs with our GitHub account, we can log in at the Read the Docs website and import a project from our GitHub repository.
-Read The Docs will then build the documentation
+Read the Docs will then build the documentation
-(using `make html` just as we did earlier) and host the resulting files.
+(using `make html` as we did earlier) and host the resulting files.

 For this to work,